aka: Covid-forced organizing.

 I can stop buying those lint rollers and refills.

-I am finally organizing my drawers, which took weeks of course, but I can see the light now!
-I should be honest and say this took years of good intentions.
+I am finally organizing my drawers, which took several weeks of course, but I can see the light now!
+I will be honest and say this took years of good intentions.
 But oh, the joy of finding a treasure I forgot about because it was, you know, somewhere.

 I realize I apparently love making zipper pouches, and count 22 finished pouches in my stash and want to make more!